View from above the Sir Adam Beck Generating Complex. It is the largest source of hydroelectric power in Ontario.

 CONS -

 • Building hydroelectric facilities requires substantial upfront investments.
-In 2022, the average cost of building hydroelectric power plants in the world was about $1.9 million per megawatt of installed capacity.
+In 2022, the average cost of building hydroelectric power plants worldwide was about $2,881 per kW of installed capacity.
+The cost varies massively depending on size and location.
+Projects are known to run millions over budget and years beyond their original timelines.

 • Hydroelectricity is geographically dependent.
 Large quantities of water and land are needed for projects to be feasible.

-• Manmade reservoirs drastically change the natural environment and landscape, which often results in adverse environmental effects.
-They reduce river flows, raise water temperature, reduce water quality, cause sediment buildup, destroy habitats, and impact aquatic life.
+• Manmade reservoirs drastically alter the natural environment and landscape, often resulting in adverse environmental effects.
+They reduce river flows, raise water temperatures, degrade water quality, cause sediment buildup, destroy habitats, and affect aquatic life.

 • They cause large-scale displacement of communities.
-Between 40-80 million people have been displaced directly as a result of dams and reservoirs.
+Between 40 and 80 million people have been displaced directly as a result of dams and reservoirs.
 Communities that live downstream are affected even more severely as they suffer from food insecurity and flooding, which threatens their homes and livelihoods.

-• Some hydro plants are massive carbon and methane emitters due to the decomposition of flooded vegetation underwater.
+• Some hydro plants are major emitters of carbon and methane due to the decomposition of underwater vegetation.

 • The risk of catastrophic failure, although rare, is disastrous.
 Dam breaching results in massive flooding and large-scale loss of life downstream.